ganarajpr/awesome-dspy/README.md

 - [XMC](https://github.com/KarelDO/xmc.dspy) - Infer Retrieve Rank multi-label classification tasks with an extreme amount of classes (≥10,000 classes)
 - [dspy-arxiv](https://github.com/S1M0N38/dspy-arxiv) - Explore the use of DSPy for extracting features from PDFs
+- [Reactive DDD with DSPy](https://github.com/seanchatmangpt/rdddy) - A reactive DDD implementation with DSPy